 Interest rate risk is the risk that the value of a financial instrument will fluctuate due to changes in market interest rates.
-The Company's fixed deposits earn fixed rates of interest, the renegotiation for which only occurs when the fixed deposits are renewed on maturity.
-The Company's other assets and liabilities, in the opinion of the management, are not sensitive to interest rate risk.
+The Company's assets and liabilities, in the opinion of the management, are not sensitive to interest rate risk.